software-patterns/workshop/scratch/benchristel.md

 knowing when something will hurt us or help us.
 This instinct somehow extends to something as abstract and recent as code.

-It is, in a word, our sense of _Quality_ that tells us when code is right or wrong.
+It is, in a word, our sense of _Quality_ that tells us when code is right or wrong, safe or dangerous.

 It is an aesthetic sense.
 But the aesthetics of Quality are not vague, personal, whatever-you-like feelings, nor the diffuse miasma of popular opinion.
 Quality is as sharp and exact as the blade of a knife.